-We advise applicants wishing to take Chinese at A-level to do so only as one out of four A-level subjects, bearing in mind that the balance of admission is likely to depend on performance in the other three A-level examinations (AAA*).
-Once offered a place in our programme, it is more important for you to do some exploratory reading about China, which will make it much easier for you to assimilate the enormous amount of information with which you will be presented in your first year (and you will soon find out that the efficacy of your language-learning is very much heightened by your knowledge about Chinese history, society and culture).
+Once offered a place in our programme (normally sometime in January of the year of matriculation), it is important for you to do some exploratory reading about China, which will make it much easier for you to assimilate the enormous amount of information with which you will be presented in your first year (and you will soon find out that the efficacy of your language-learning is very much heightened by your knowledge about Chinese history, society and culture).

 What if you have performed well in A-level Chinese or have taken quite a bit of Chinese before coming to Cambridge (especially since many secondary schools now offer courses on Chinese as a foreign language)?
 On very rare occasions, we have tested the student’s Chinese abilities and decided that she or he could begin with second-year Chinese (Part IB).
 However, in most cases of students with some substantial prior exposure to Chinese (still a minority amongst our students but increasingly common) they will still begin with the first-year course (Part IA) and find it challenging and interesting.
 This is because there are so many other components in the first-year course in addition to modern Chinese.
 They will do the East Asia history survey paper (EAS1) that involves reading (lots of reading!), lectures, essay-writing, seminar discussions and supervisions; they will begin learning classical/literary Chinese in the Lent term (i.e. the second term); they will have to learn how to recognise and write in both simplified and non-simplified (i.e. traditional) characters.
 Even in modern Chinese learning they will find their advantage over those starting from scratch quickly disappearing in the first year because of the quick pace of the language course.
 Another scenario could be that such students can skip some of the first-year modern Chinese language papers (C1, C2 and C3) but will be challenged and kept busy by alternative language training, special supervisions and projects all the while taking the other essential first-year papers (East Asian History and Literary Chinese).